jsbnr/nr-custom-viz-lab/readme.md

 Amend the second `useEffect` block so that it uses the chosen currency in the `setRate()` function call.

 Also add `chosenCurrency` to the trigger array at the end.
-(This means when we change the value of `chosenCurrency` effect will run the chosen currency will be updated.)
+(This means when we change the value of `chosenCurrency` the effect will run and the rate will be updated.)

 ```
 //Set the rate using loaded currencies